gem-pasteur/macsyfinder/doc/source/user_guide/quickstart.rst

     This page is still under construction

-1. We recommend to install macsyfinder using pip in a virtual environment (for further details see :ref:`installation`)
+1. We recommend to install MacSyFinder using `pip` in a virtual environment (for further details see :ref:`installation`).

    .. code-block:: bash